 Just as white blood cells protect us from disease, your gutters protect your roof from disaster.
 The gutters and downspouts attached to your roof are two of the most important, yet most overlooked components of the home.
-Sadly, if either are improperly installed or damaged, you are left with a very large repair bill.
+Sadly, if either is improperly installed or damaged, you are left with a very large repair bill.

 What Gutters To Buy

 Before you start such a project, you need to know how much material to buy.
 Before you head to the store, go outside and measure the outside of your roof.
 You will need this number as they help you choose the best material for your roof.
 According to our gutter installation cost estimator, the average price to install gutters is $827.

 In general, gutters are sold in prefabricated lengths of five, 10 or 15 feet.
 Downspouts also come in various sizes to best fit your roof.

 More often than not, homeowners choose metal for their gutters.
 Galvanized steel and aluminum are the most popular.
 They do great against rain, snow and hail.
 Even better, they can cost as little as $7 for 10’ of material.